The lies told about how we should view fat people and their worthiness.

 This is what society has taught us.
 And this is exactly what all of us believe.

-I use to believe that the world would look at my postpartum body and see it as unworthy of love and acceptance.
-I made myself so fearful of being the rejected fat girl that I stayed out of the world and became the reclusive and bitter fat girl instead.
+I used to believe that the world would look at my postpartum body and see it as unworthy of love and acceptance.
+I became so fearful of being rejected because of my fat body that I stayed out of the world and became a reclusive and bitter fat girl instead.

-This made postpartum recovery a lonely and depressed nightmare.
-I abandoned friendships, minimized social movements, and became a hermit–over some extra weight.
+Isolation made my postpartum recovery a lonely and depressed nightmare.
+I abandoned friendships, minimized social movements, and became a hermit–precisely because I was fat and afraid.